Slow Internet on Mac

 3. Update your browser and macOS

 Making sure your browser and macOS are both up-to-date is crucial should you want to improve internet speed on Mac.
-Below we’ve provided the necessary steps to help you update the Safari browser to ensure smoother browsing experience on your Mac:
+As Safari, as an in-built Mac app, usually gets regular updates together with the overall macOS update, our instructions below will help you to update the Safari browser with Terminal as an alternative:

 To check for available macOS updates, follow these steps: